Lamden/docs/docs/basics_smart_contracts.md

     __Contract().submit(name=name, code=code, owner=owner, constructor_args=constructor_args)
 ```

-The main concept is that generally \_\_ variables are private and not allowed.
+The central concept is that generally, \_\_ variables are private and not allowed.
 However, this code is injected into the state space before the software starts up.
 Once it is in the state, the `__Contract` object can never be submitted in another smart contract by the user because it will fail.

-Calling on the `submit_contract` function will then call `__Contract` which is a special ORM object. `__Contract`'s only job is to submit contracts.
+Calling on the `submit_contract` function will then call `__Contract` which is a particular ORM object. `__Contract`'s only job is to submit contracts.

 ```python
 class Contract: